meilisearch/integration-guides/templates/CONTRIBUTING.md

 ---

-First of all, thank you for contributing to MeiliSearch!
-The goal of this document is to provide everything you need to know in order to contribute to MeiliSearch and its different integrations.
+First of all, thank you for contributing to Meilisearch!
+The goal of this document is to provide everything you need to know in order to contribute to Meilisearch and its different integrations.

 - [Assumptions](#assumptions)
 - [How to Contribute](#how-to-contribute)